Lesbian Health

 - More common use than reported in heterosexual women

 - Age 20 to 34 years is at highest risk for daily use and heavy use of alcohol.
-Those numbers decline in older age groups, but even 1 drink per day can increase risks for cancer, hepatic, and heart disease.
+Those numbers decline in older age groups, but even one drink per day can increase risks for cancer, hepatic, and heart disease.

 - Tobacco use